-Now the Georgian townhouse is comfortable and intimate home-from-home for its members, and ours, offering nine rooms and suites on five floors, and providing a fabulous central location to stay in London, only minutes from St James’s and the Royal Palaces, Bond Street and the West End shops, theatres and galleries.
-The well-frequented bar is a nightly watering-hole for local members as well as out-of-towners, and the intimate dining room serves classic British cooking as well as afternoon teas and a rather good breakfast.
+Now the Georgian townhouse is comfortable and intimate home-from-home for its members, and ours, offering eight rooms and suites on five floors, and providing a fabulous central location to stay in London, only minutes from St James’s and the Royal Palaces, Bond Street and the West End shops, theatres and galleries.
+The well-frequented bar is a nightly watering-hole for local members as well as out-of-towners, and the Fox restaurant serves all-day dining and classic British cooking as well as afternoon teas and a rather good breakfast.

 Charles James Fox (1749-1806) was one of the most colourful figures in 18th century politics, a man who epitomised the 18th-century concept of the complete man.
 He was a renowned dancer, drinker, womaniser, gambler, hunting man and horseman.
 In addition, he was culturally informed, having a knowledge of Old Masters, languages and political debate.
 His reputation was that of the greatest orator of his time.